-Digesting food is significant effort for the human body.
-I’ve always wondered if giving the body a rest from digesting frees-up its energies to work on healing in other parts of the body.
+Digesting food is a significant effort for the human body.
+I’ve always wondered if giving the body a rest from digesting frees up its energies to work on healing in other parts of the body.
 My hunch is that the less healthy food we eat – much of the food found currently in the standard modern diet – the more effort it requires of our bodies.

 13. Burn 300 Extra Calories a Day by Moving Your Body

 Science has proven that running reduces the mutations in our body’s mitochondria.
 However, it doesn’t take a lot of running to get into your best shape.